Missing Gabby Petito: Police defend approach to questioning Brian Laundrie, who is now also missing

 Police were shocked to learn that Brian Laundrie wasn’t there – and his parents told investigators that they hadn’t seen him since Tuesday, Sept.
 14.

 Laundrie allegedly returned to Florida on Sept.
 1 – then said nothing to his would-be in-laws for days.
 Petito’s mother reported her missing on Sept.
-11. She said they two had last spoken on Aug.
+11. She said the two had last spoken on Aug.
 25, when Petito said she was headed toward Yellowstone National Park.

 CLICK HERE TO GET THE FOX NEWS APP